piccolo-orm/piccolo/docs/src/aragorm/why-use-an-orm.rst

 You'll sometimes hear people complain that an ORM generates inefficient SQL.
 This is usually only for very complex queries.

-There's nothing wrong with writing raw SQL, but with Aragorm it means you don't have to write it 90% of the time.
+There's nothing wrong with writing raw SQL, but with Piccolo it means you don't have to write it 90% of the time.

-Aragorm also makes it easy to see the SQL being executed - just print any query.
+Piccolo also makes it easy to see the SQL being executed - just print any query.

 Can be tedious to learn
 ~~~~~~~~~~~~~~~~~~~~~~~